 |

-for critical control.
-Tri plane entry and wide point to panel vee widepoint to
+profile for critical control and stability.
+Tri plane entry and wide point to

-tail for absolute minimum drag offering acceleration, projection, speed, and
+panel vee widepoint to tail for absolute minimum drag provides acceleration,

-maneuverability.
-The tri plane entry and wide point to panel vee widepoint to
+projection, speed, and maneuverability.
+The tri plane entry and wide point to

-tail is the optimum convex bottom.
-Flat deck provides extra volume and
+panel vee widepoint to tail is the optimum convex bottom.
+Flat deck provides

 |